ozzy92/JaysConnect4/README.md

 ## Working version
 https://guarded-ravine-75631.herokuapp.com/

+To play, use the login link to login or register a new account.
-To play, need 2 players.
-For self play, use incognito to login to a 2nd account.
-The game will wait until a 2nd person joins.
+2 players are needed.
+For self play, use incognito mode to login to a 2nd account.
+The game will wait until a 2nd person joins, so sometimes is not immediately obvious how to start!

 ##### My Notes